 Despite the unresolved discrepancies in the two views, there are significant areas in which the liquidity preference theory and the loanable funds theory are in agreement.
 Most notably, both agree that in a fractional reserve banking system the ability of the banks to create vast amounts of new credit irrespective of any increase in savings is the dominant factor influencing levels of interest and borrowing.

 There is disagreement, however, about the nature of this borrowing.
 The loanable funds doctrine maintains that any interest rate discrepancy with the natural rate of interest cannot be maintained in the long-run, and that the rate must ultimately converge with the natural rate.
-The Liquidity Preference Theory, on the other hand, denies any existence of a natural rate.
+The Liquidity Preference Theory, on the other hand, denies any existence of a natural rate or that any significant amount of malinvestment will result from interest rates that are lower than would be the case in a financial system where investment is equal to savings.

 I think that in order to appreciate the discrepancies in these two models it is necessary to appreciate the differences in ideology.
 The Keynesians always start from a position of assuming that there is spare capacity in the economy to increase production without causing inflation.